NodeGeeks/react-wysiwyg-editor/README.md

 # React WYSIWYG Editor
 ---
 ## !!UNDER DEVELOPMENT!!
-A feature-rich WYSIWYG (What You See Is What You Get) editor component for React applications with support for text formatting, templates, and variable bindings.
+A feature-rich WYSIWYG (What You See Is What You Get) editor component for React applications with support for text formatting, templates, and deeply nested data bindings.
 ___
 ## Features